dominiklessel/js-hibiko/README.md

 # Cross Origin Communication

-## Setup
+## Scenario
-`domain-a.de/index.html` öffnet `domain-a.de/popup.html` und lädt `domain-b.de/content.html` in einem Iframe.
-Die Seite im Iframe hat die Möglichkeit das Popup trotz SOP zu manipulieren.
+`domain-a.de/index.html` opens `domain-a.de/popup.html` and loads `domain-b.de/content.html` into an iframe.
+The Content inside the iframe is allowed to send messages back to the popup, which can then manipulate the index page.

-## Kompatibilität
+## Compatibility

 * FF3+
 * Chrome